mstcgalis/Keybot/README.md

-# key-bot
+# Keybot

-**key-bot** is a research interaction project, positioned to be used in a shared workspace where only a single, shared key is available.
+**Keybot** is a research interaction project, positioned to be used in a shared workspace where only a single, shared key is available.

 The project is built around the ESP32 microcontroller utilizing the ESP-IDF framework.